OntimizeWeb/docs/_o_components/12-o-combo.component.md

 </o-form>
 ```

-### Customizing the trigger label
+### Customize the trigger label

-If you want to display a custom trigger label inside a select, you must configured *multiple-trigger-label* property.
+You can customize the combo label configuring the `multiple-trigger-label` attribute as in the example below.

 ![Multiple selection]({{ "/images/components/inputs/o-combo-multiple-trigger-label.png" | absolute_url }}){: .comp-example-img}